Castcloud/Castcloud/README.md

 <script src="https://gist.github.com/basso/0b84947441aeac8c8c2e.js?file=library-labels"></script>

 #### Server logic
 The most important part of this call is making sure the output is clean and valid.
 Therefore the output should be validated every time before it gets sent to a client.
 Clients should not have to change the `labels` when they unsubscribe from a podcast or subscribe to a new one.
-As default all `casts` and `labels` should be added to the root `label`.
+By default all `casts` and `labels` should be added to the root `label`.
 A `cast` does not have to be in root when it is inside another `label`.
-You might be interested in the function `clean_Labels()` inside `api/db.php` if you are trying to ensure clean `labels`.
+You might be interested in the function `clean_labels()` inside `api/db.php` if you are trying to ensure clean `labels`.

 <style>
 .gist-data { max-height: 400px; overflow: auto; }